raivivek/raivivek.github.io/content/programming/wigi-an-inspire-grantee.md

 ---

 [WIGI](https://meta.wikimedia.org/wiki/Grants:IdeaLab/WIGI:_Wikipedia_Gender_Index),
-the Wikipedia Gender Index, is a project by Maximilian Klein [(notconfusing.com)](http://notconfusing.com) who is a PhD student at University of Cailifornia, Berkeley.
+THE WIKIPEDIA GENDER INDEX, is a project by Maximilian Klein [(notconfusing.com)](http://notconfusing.com) who is a PhD student at University of Cailifornia, Berkeley.
 The project aims at quantifying and presenting the situation of gender gap on Wikipedia by observing the *gender of